The Grand Tour

 The building’s yellow London stock brick façade is punctuated with white sash windows and wrought-iron railings.
 The windows are decorated with detailed white stucco pediments while the shared entrance is characterised by a painted terracotta archway with a high relief keystone, along with capitals decorated with acanthus leaves and pilasters beneath.

 The ground-floor apartment’s front door opens into a neat hallway leading to each of the living spaces.
-To the front of the plan lies the bright living room with a bio-fuel stove.
+To the front of the plan lies the bright living room.
 The fireplace is decorated with terracotta bricks arranged in a fan against a crisp white walled backdrop with a deep green ceiling that extends to the cornice.
 A pair of double sash windows ensure plenty of light and are matched with bespoke Venetian shutters.

 The custom-built ply kitchen is considerately designed to accommodate appliances and storage requirements – neatly housing the electric oven in the chimney breast against a backdrop of brown tiles from Mandarin Stone.
 Reeded glass wall-hung cabinets add to an attractive palette of materials.